Harsh-IIT-JAMMU/Simple-UART-SystemVerilog/README.md

-# 📡 UART Verification using SystemVerilog
+# 📡 UART Design & Verification using SystemVerilog

 ## 📌 About UART
 UART (Universal Asynchronous Receiver Transmitter) is a serial communication protocol used for data transfer between devices without a shared clock.